Haddox/prot_stab_analysis_pipeline/README.md

 # Computational pipeline for analyzing data from the high-throughput protein-stability assay

 This directory contains a computational pipeline for analyzing data from the high-throughput protein-stability assay from [Rocklin et al, 2017, Science](https://doi.org/10.1126/science.aan0693).
 Much of the code that makes up the pipeline is derived from the Rocklin et al. paper.
+This pipeline involves three main steps:

+1) Computing EC50 values from FACS and deep-sequencing data using the script `scripts/compute_ec50_values_from_deep_sequencing_data.py`.
+2) Computing stability scores from EC50 values using the script `scripts/compute_stability_scores_from_EC50_values.py`
+3) Making summary plots using the script `scripts/create_summary_plots.py`.

+Below are detailed instructions for conducting each step.
+Note: I've had to separate these into different steps since steps 1 and 2 require slightly different external dependencies (see the next section).
+In the future, my goal is to find a single set of external dependencies that works for everything, but this has been challenging.

 ## Installing external dependencies

-Carrying out the pipeline requires multiple external dependencies.
-I have created a [`Conda`](https://conda.io/docs/index.html) environment with nearly all required dependencies.
-This environment can be recreated using the [`environment.yml`](environment.yml) file, as described [here](https://conda.io/docs/user-guide/tasks/manage-environments.html) using the command:
+Carrying out the pipeline requires external dependencies.
+As mentioned above, some steps require different external dependencies.
+For each step, I have encoded nearly all dependencies in [`Conda`](https://conda.io/docs/index.html) environments, which can be installed using the following YML files:

+* `environment_compute_ec50_values.yml`: An environment for carrying out steps 1 and 3 of the pipeline.

+* `environment_compute_stability_scores.yml`: An environment for carrying out step 2 of the pipeline.

+as described [here](https://conda.io/docs/user-guide/tasks/manage-environments.html) using the command:

-    conda env create -f environment.yml
+    conda env create -f {environment.yml}

-By default, the name of the environment will be `2018_prot_stab`.
-The pipeline must be run in an activated version of this environment.
-To activate the environment, use the command:
+where `environment.yml` is the name of the YML file.
+To run each step in the pipeline, the appropriate environment must first be activated.
+To do so, simply use the command:

-    source activate 2018_prot_stab
+    source activate {env_name}

-(or whatever environment name you chose instead of `2018_prot_stab`).
+where `env_name` is the name of the environment as encoded in the YML file (e.g., `2018_prot_stab_compute_stability_scores`).

-This pipeline also requires a program called [`PEAR`](https://sco.h-its.org/exelixis/web/software/pear/) to assemble paired-end deep-sequencing reads.
+In addition to the dependencies encoded in the `Conda` environments, this pipeline also requires a program called [`PEAR`](https://sco.h-its.org/exelixis/web/software/pear/) to assemble paired-end deep-sequencing reads.
 Instructions for installing `PEAR` are provided on its [website](https://sco.h-its.org/exelixis/web/software/pear/).

 ## How to run the pipeline

 The pipeline is in the form of a series of `Python` scripts that are contained in the directory called `scripts/`.
+Below, I describe how to carry out each of the three steps of the pipeline summarized above.

+### Step #1: Compute EC50 values from FACS and deep-sequencing data using the script `compute_ec50_values_from_deep_sequencing_data.py`

-The entire pipeline can be run by calling the script `compute_ec50_values_from_deep_sequencing_data.py`.
-If you are using a `Conda` environment (see above), you must first activate it using the command:
+First, install the dependencies in the `Conda` environment encoded in `environment_compute_ec50_values.yml` (see above).
+Then activate it using the command:

-    source activate 2018_prot_stab
+    source activate 2018_prot_stab_compute_ec50_values

-(or whatever environment name you chose instead of `2018_prot_stab`).
+(`2018_prot_stab_compute_ec50_values` is the default name of the environment in the corresponding YML file).

 Next, call the script `compute_ec50_values_from_deep_sequencing_data.py` with the appropriate command-line arguments, as described below.
 All arguments are required:

     python compute_ec50_values_from_deep_sequencing_data.py [--designed_sequences_file DESIGNED_SEQUENCES_FILE] [--experimental_summary_file EXPERIMENTAL_SUMMARY_FILE] [--fastq_dir FASTQ_DIR] [--pear_path PEAR_PATH] [--five_prime_flanking_seq FIVE_PRIME_FLANKING_SEQ] [--three_prime_flanking_seq THREE_PRIME_FLANKING_SEQ]  [--output_dir OUTPUT_DIR]